projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-cni-plugin.md

 ---
-title: Install CNI Plugin
+title: Install CNI plugin
 canonical_url: 'https://docs.projectcalico.org/master/getting-started/kubernetes/installation/hardway/install-cni-plugin'
 ---

-Kubernetes uses the Container Networking Interface (CNI) to interact with networking providers like {{site.prodname}}.
+Kubernetes uses the Container Network Interface (CNI) to interact with networking providers like {{site.prodname}}.
-The {{site.prodname}} binary that presents this API to Kubernetes is called the **CNI Plugin** and must be installed on every node in the Kubernetes cluster.
+The {{site.prodname}} binary that presents this API to Kubernetes is called the **CNI plugin** and must be installed on every node in the Kubernetes cluster.

 ## Provision K8s Account for the plug-in

-The CNI Plugin interacts with the Kubernetes APIServer while creating pods, both to obtain additional information and to update the datastore with information about the pod.
+The CNI plugin interacts with the Kubernetes APIServer while creating pods, both to obtain additional information and to update the datastore with information about the pod.

-On the Kubernetes master node, create a key for the CNI Plugin to authenticate with and certificate signing request.
+On the Kubernetes master node, create a key for the CNI plugin to authenticate with and certificate signing request.

 ```
 openssl req -newkey rsa:4096 \